satyerncareer/UITextFieldValidator/README.md

     //hand result here
 }
 ```
-Note :  When all textfield will be validated successfully then textfield will return null else there will be a textfield which is not validated.
+Note :  When all textfield will be validated successfully then textfield will return nil else there will be a textfield which is not validated.

 ## Author